Emergency repairs

 • a serious fault in a staircase, lift or other common area of the premises that unduly inconveniences a tenant in gaining access to, or using, the premises

-If the tenant is unable to contact the emergency repair contact within a reasonable timeframe, either they or the property manager can arrange repairs up to a maximum value of four weeks’ rent.
+If the tenant is unable to contact the emergency repair contact within a reasonable timeframe, either the tenant or property manager can arrange repairs up to a maximum value of 4 weeks rent.

 Reimbursement for repairs